Top 9 Huawei Phone Problems and How to Fix Them

 - Step 2: Check that the Bluetooth of the device you are trying to connect with is turned on.

-- Step 3: Turn on your device's Bluetooth and activate its visibility by going to your Bluetooth settings under the "Settings" tab then tapping "All" on your smart phone.
-Tap the indicator next to the "Bluetooth" option then tap the name of your Huawei smart phone to turn its Bluetooth visibility on to other devices.
+- Step 3: Turn on your device's Bluetooth and activate its visibility by going to your Bluetooth settings under the "Settings" tab then tap "All" on your smartphone.
+Tap the indicator next to the "Bluetooth" option then tap the name of your Huawei smartphone to turn its Bluetooth visibility on to other devices.

-It is very frustrating when your touch screen suddenly stops functioning especially when you absolutely need to use your Huawei smart phone right at that moment.
-It can be a downward spiral when you start having touch screen problems because if it stops operating properly, all of the basic functions of you smart phone will not be able to respond, too.
+It is very frustrating when your touch screen suddenly stops functioning especially when you need to use your Huawei smartphone right at that moment.
+It can be a downward spiral when you start having touch screen problems because if it stops operating properly, all of the basic functions of your smartphone will not be able to respond, too.

 When you start having this glitch in your Huawei device, you only have to restart it by tapping and holding the power on/off button for at least 13 seconds.
 If this does not work, you can also pull out the battery, wait for a few seconds, then put it back on to make a hard reset.

 Battery life has been an ongoing challenge not only for Huawei alone but also for every single smartphone manufacturer in the world.
 In recent news, the Chinese smartphone company has claimed that fast-charging batteries will be included in their future smartphone designs which they believe will give them the much-needed boost in the technology market.
 While this news of the upcoming battery innovation of Huawei sounds fine and dandy to the target market, consumers still experience battery problems with their earlier designed Huawei smartphones.

 In this case, here is a simple guide on how to avoid the fast-draining of your device's battery.